ZikangYuan/kitti_carla2bag/README.md

 4. Adjust directory structure

-Please make sure that the directory format of each KITTI-CARLA is as follow:
+Please make sure that the directory format of KITTI-CARLA is as follow:

 ```
 KITTI-CARLA